kas-lab/suave/README.md

 Follow the [official instructions](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) for installing ROS2 Humble.

 #### Install ArduSub
+ArduSub is a subproject within ArduPilot for piloting underwater vehicles.
 Instructions can be found [here](https://ardupilot.org/dev/docs/building-setup-linux.html#building-setup-linux).

 **Disclaimer:**
 Problems may occur with different combinations of ArduPilot and MavROS versions.
 This repo was tested with [ArduPilot in commit c623ae8](https://github.com/ArduPilot/ardupilot/tree/9f1c4df5e744d58d3089671926bb964c924b2090) and [mavros 2.4.0](https://github.com/mavlink/mavros/tree/10569e626a36d8c69fc78749bb83c112a00e2be8).
 Unfortunately, at least at the time of writing this README, the releases available in Ubuntu 22.04 do not match.

-TODO: Describe what the commands below do.
-Difference between ArduSub and ArduPilot

 ```Bash
 cd ~/